tconfrey/BrainTool/pricing.md

 ---
-title: BrainTool pricing
+title: BrainTool Pricing and Offers
 layout: default
 tagline: The Topic Manager for your Online Life
-description: BrainTool is a way of organizing things you want to remember and get back to, using notes and a nested topic tree.
-Its also a better way to control your browser.
+description: Go beyond bookmarks with BrainTool, a better way of organizing things you want to remember and get back to in your browser.
+Special offer here!
 audience: nonuser
 ---